By Sharon Aron Baron

 Parkland Mayor Rich Walker said it was an exceptional day at the 12th annual event.
 “We are always honored to welcome back our Hometown Hero and celebrate the Anthony Rizzo Family Foundation’s extremely successful and generous efforts to help families affected by pediatric cancer.”

-The event, renowned for its commitment to aiding pediatric cancer families and facilities, surpassed expectations by raising an impressive amount of over $1.3 million.
+The event, renowned for its commitment to aiding pediatric cancer families and facilities, raised over $1.3 million, exceeding expectations.

 This contribution will immensely benefit institutions like Joe DiMaggio Children’s Hospital in Hollywood.

-More than 1,000 individuals participated, both in-person and virtually, in the 5K walk, which catered to cancer fighters, survivors, and supporters in Broward County.
+More than 1,000 individuals participated, both in person and virtually, in the 5K walk, which was attended by cancer fighters, survivors, and supporters in Broward County.

 Organized by i9 Sports, the event also featured a unique ‘kid zone,’ providing a fun space for children.